 2. Mutual Funds.
 These are the special kinds of bonds that are meant for those interested in short-term savings and the best part about these funds is that they offer good returns as compared to the savings account.

 3. Certificate of Deposit.
 Also known as CD, these are the deposits that are accessible at a financial institution or at a bank.
-The interest rate in these deposits is almost similar to the mutual funds and the interest is payable on a regular basis till the maturity of the deposit.
+The interest rate in these deposits is almost similar to the mutual funds.
+The interest is payable on a regular basis till the maturity of the deposit.
 When the certificate of deposit matures, the original amount gets repaid along with the total interest payments.

 Apart from these, one of the most attractive avenues for most of the investors today is stock market.
 Stocks have a successful history of providing great returns to the investors.